RiyaBoban/PortfolioProjects/README.md

 At IPO,Series B and C stages of the company have maximum layoffs.

-In USA, SF Bay Area,Seattle and New York are the cities which faced higher number of layoffs.
+In USA, SF Bay Area,Seattle and New York cities faced higher number of layoffs.

-In India, Byjus,Swiggy and Ola at Banglore City in India went through greater rank of layoffs.
+In India, Byjus,Swiggy and Ola at Banglore City went through greater rank of layoffs.

 The three top cities that had topped in layoffs in India are Banglore,Mumbai and Gurugaon.